Bachelor of Visual ArtsBachelors Degree

 Recognise, develop cultural understanding and reflect on social and cultural issues, and apply local and international perspectives to practice in the visual arts.

-- Studio studies: 3D studies, painting, printmaking
+- Studio studies: painting, printmaking, mixed-media, 3D studies

 - Art theory

 - Studio drawing

 In second and third year, students select from a range of creative and media arts units and/or units from across the University to complement their areas of interest.

 We encourage you to apply for the courses you most want to study.
 If you are not eligible to enter your chosen course right now, our team will work with you to find the best pathway option.